The life and works of the founder of Anthroposophy

 Childhood and early youth

-Rudolf Steiner was born on 27 February 1861 in Donji Kralievich, which was then a part of the Austro-Hungarian Empire and is now located in northern Croatia.
-His father, Johann Steiner, worked as a game warden and later became a telegraphist for the Austrian railways before becoming a station master.
-His mother, Franziska Blie, worked as a maid in the service of a count.
+Rudolf Steiner was born on February 27, 1861, in Donji Kraljević, then part of the Austro-Hungarian Empire and now located in northern Croatia.
+His father, Johann Steiner, initially worked as a game warden before becoming a telegraph operator for the Austrian Railways and eventually serving as a stationmaster.
+His mother, Franziska Blie, was employed as a maid for a count.

-At the tender age of nine, Steiner experienced a significant spiritual moment when he had a vision of his deceased aunt’s spirit, who had passed away without the family’s knowledge.
-In his later writings, he revealed that he believed he had already developed the necessary conditions for spiritual clairvoyance by the age of 15.
+At the tender age of nine, Steiner had a significant spiritual experience when he saw the spirit of his deceased aunt, who had passed away without the family’s knowledge.
+In his later writings, he revealed that he believed he had already developed the necessary abilities for spiritual clairvoyance by the age of 15.

-Upon completing high school in 1879, he was awarded a scholarship that enabled him to attend the Technische Hochschule (Polytechnic) in Vienna.
-There, he pursued a broad range of subjects, including mathematics, physics, chemistry, botany, biology, literature, and philosophy, ultimately earning his degree in 1883.
-Throughout his academic journey, he developed a keen fascination for the works and philosophy of Goethe.
+After graduating from high school in 1879, he received a scholarship that allowed him to attend the Technische Hochschule (Polytechnic) in Vienna.
+During his time there, he studied a wide range of subjects, including mathematics, physics, chemistry, botany, biology, literature, and philosophy, and ultimately earned his degree in 1883.
+Throughout his academic journey, he developed an intense fascination with Goethe’s works and philosophy.

 Early career

-He relocated to Berlin in 1897 and earned a living as an editor for a magazine.
+He relocated to Berlin in 1897 and earned a living as a magazine editor.
 He became the co-owner and editor-in-chief of Magazin für Literatur, a literary magazine, but unfortunately failed to find an audience for his philosophical articles.
 Steiner left the magazine and pursued teaching.
-He started teaching at the Arbeiterbildungsschule (Workers’ Education School), introducing progressive ideas like universal education from the working class’s viewpoint.
+He began teaching at the Arbeiterbildungsschule (Workers’ Education School), introducing progressive ideas, including universal education from a working-class perspective.
 He also attended Theosophical Society meetings, where he quickly gained recognition.

 Steiner tied the knot with Anna Eunicke in 1899.
-She was a widow and a landlady who had rented out a room to him.
-Unfortunately, the marriage didn’t last long, and they separated after a few years.
+She was a widow and a landlady who had rented him a room.
+Unfortunately, their marriage did not last long, and they separated after a few years.
 Anna passed away in 1911.

 The Theosophical period

-In 1902, Steiner took on the role of General Secretary for the German branch of the Theosophical Society, which at that time only had one lodge.
-Through his consistent efforts as a lecturer, the number of lodges grew to 65 within a decade.
-While adhering to the general principles of spirituality outlined by the Theosophical Society, Steiner’s vision differed from the methods of Blavatsky by introducing a unique esoteric system rooted in Western traditions.
-This approach replaced the Eastern influences and terminology previously dominant within the Society.
+In 1902, Steiner became the General Secretary of the German branch of the Theosophical Society, which at that time had only one lodge.
+Through his dedicated efforts as a lecturer, the number of lodges increased to 65 within a decade.
+While he adhered to the fundamental principles of spirituality outlined by the Theosophical Society, Steiner’s vision diverged from Blavatsky’s methods by introducing a unique esoteric system rooted in Western traditions.
+This approach replaced the Eastern influences and terminology that had previously been predominant within the Society.

-In 1909, Charles Webster Leadbeater [1] and Annie Besant [2], both notable members of the Theosophical Society, discovered a young man named Jiddu Krishnamurti in India.
-They believed him to be the reincarnation of Christ, leading them to establish the Order of the Eastern Star with Krishnamurti as its leader.
-This decision caused disagreement within the society, resulting in Steiner’s departure, followed by many German members.
+In 1909, Charles Webster Leadbeater 1 and Annie Besant 2, both prominent members of the Theosophical Society, discovered a young man named Jiddu Krishnamurti in India.
+They believed him to be the reincarnation of Christ, which prompted them to establish the Order of the Eastern Star, with Krishnamurti as its leader.
+This decision led to disagreements within the Society, resulting in Steiner’s departure along with the exit of many German members.

 Foundation and development of the Anthroposophical Society

-Founded in 1912, the Anthroposophical Society was established by Steiner with the intention of pursuing spirituality in accordance with Western traditions.
-During his tenure, the organisation experienced significant growth.
+Founded in 1912, the Anthroposophical Society was established by Steiner with the aim of exploring spirituality in line with Western traditions.
+During his leadership, the organisation experienced notable growth.

-In 1913, plans were set in motion to construct the Goethanum, intended to serve as a world centre for the Anthroposophical Society.
-The structure, made from wood and concrete, was completed in 1919 and was located in the town of Dornach, near Basel in Switzerland.
+In 1913, plans were set to construct the Goethanum, intended to be the world centre of the Anthroposophical Society.
+The building, constructed from wood and concrete, was completed in 1919 in the town of Dornach, located near Basel, Switzerland.

-In 1914, he wedded Marie von Sievers, an actress born in the Baltic and a dedicated anthroposophist who influenced Steiner in developing Waldorf pedagogy and eurythmy schools [3].
+In 1914, he married Marie von Sievers, an actress from the Baltic region and a devoted anthroposophist who influenced Steiner in the development of Waldorf pedagogy and eurythmy schools 3.

-In 1919, Steiner started teaching actively following the conclusion of World War I. The same year, he established the original Waldorf Schools in Stuttgart, Germany, which eventually spread globally, operating independently.
-These schools continue to employ a comprehensive approach to education, focusing on fostering children’s practical, artistic, and intellectual skills, with a unique emphasis on nurturing imagination and creativity.
-Besides his work in education, Steiner also devoted himself to caring for individuals with disabilities and conducting research on biodynamic farming as well as complementary medical treatments, including homoeopathy.
+In 1919, after World War I, Steiner began teaching actively.
+That same year, he founded the original Waldorf Schools in Stuttgart, Germany.
+These schools have since spread globally and operate independently.
+They continue to use a holistic approach to education, emphasising the development of children’s practical, artistic, and intellectual skills, while particularly nurturing their imagination and creativity.
+In addition to his work in education, Steiner dedicated himself to supporting individuals with disabilities and conducted research on biodynamic farming and complementary medical treatments, including homoeopathy.

-In 1921, with the advent of Adolf Hitler as head of the Nationalsozialistische Deutsche Arbeiterpartei, the German Workers’ Party, Steiner began to confront hostile situations and characters, with Hitler judging him to be a puppet in the hands of the Jews.
-He was forced to interrupt his meetings and had to leave Berlin a year later.
+In 1921, after Adolf Hitler became leader of the Nationalsozialistische Deutsche Arbeiterpartei, the National Socialist German Workers’ Party, Steiner found himself in increasingly hostile situations.
+Hitler viewed him as a pawn controlled by Jewish interests.
+As a result, Steiner was compelled to interrupt his meetings and leave Berlin a year later.

-On New Year’s Eve in 1922, the Goethanum was engulfed in flames.
+On New Year’s Eve in 1922, the Goethanum was consumed by flames.
 Although the cause of the fire was never determined, the Nazis were held responsible.
-Despite this setback, Steiner remained undeterred and proceeded to plan a new structure made of concrete.
-To counter the criticisms, he tirelessly delivered lectures several times a day.
+Despite this setback, Rudolf Steiner remained undeterred and started planning a new concrete structure.
+To address the criticisms he faced, he tirelessly delivered lectures multiple times a day.

-In September of 1924, Steiner gave his final lecture before halting his teaching activities due to an unidentifiable digestive disease.
-He then focused on writing his autobiography until his passing on 30 March 1925 in Dornach, Switzerland.
-Despite rumours of poisoning, Rudolf Steiner never encouraged this theory.
+In September 1924, Rudolf Steiner delivered his final lecture before pausing his teaching activities due to an unidentified digestive illness.
+He then devoted himself to writing his autobiography until his death on March 30, 1925, in Dornach, Switzerland.
+Despite rumours suggesting he had been poisoned, Steiner never supported this theory.

-After his passing, his fame soared so much that in 1930 the German government banned his literature and ordered the closure of the Anthroposophical Society and, later, of the Waldorf schools in 1941.
-Despite these actions, the Society has expanded globally, attracting over 50,000 followers from nearly 100 nations over time.
+After his passing, his fame skyrocketed.
+In 1930, the German government banned his literature and ordered the closure of the Anthroposophical Society.
+Later, in 1941, the Waldorf schools were also shut down.
+Despite these actions, the Society has expanded globally, attracting over 50,000 followers from nearly 100 countries over time.

 Bibliography